 Also of interest is that Wallsburg has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small town, Wallsburg doesn't have a public transportation system that people use for their commute.
+Wallsburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Wallsburg in 2022 was $34,151, which is middle income relative to Utah and the nation.
 This equates to an annual income of $136,604 for a family of four.
 However, Wallsburg contains both very wealthy and poor people as well.